payne/elasticsearch1/README.md

 # Elastic Search Learning Toy

+On a brand new Ubuntu 20.04 LTS computer you'll need to run `sudo sysctl -w vm.max_map_count=262144`

 Steps to try this out:
 1. `docker-compose up -d`
 1. Wait about five to ten minutes for Kibana to start (it's slow to start) and then visit http://localhost:5601/